kindrowboat/motevets.com/_posts/2015-01-13-connecting-to-uc-Securewireless-with-netctl.md

 ---

+layout:     post
 title:      "Connecting to University of Cincinnati's Securewireless with netctl"
 date:       2015-01-13 17:14:00
 categories: linux

 ---